-Based on the injunction, individuals whose previous DACA protection has lapsed may now be eligible to renew their DACA protection.
-Additionally, DACA recipients whose protection expires on or after March 5, 2018, the expirations cut-off date set forth by the Trump administration announcement last September, may also be eligible to file renewal requests if they meet other filing guidelines.
+Based on the injunction, individuals whose previous DACA protection has lapsed may now be eligible to renew their DACA protections.
+Additionally, DACA recipients whose protection expires on or after March 5, 2018, the expirations cut-off date set forth by the Trump administration announced last September, may also be eligible to file renewal requests if they meet other filing guidelines.

 Those assessing their renewal eligibility should know that, while requests for employment authorization based on DACA can be filed no more than 6 months in advance, DACA renewals have reportedly been filed and considered well in advance of 6 months.